-- Make sure you have the required access credentials to your current and new Shopware stores. - Determine the store configurations (plugins, languages, shipping options, etc.) you want to transfer from your current store to Shopware. - Determine the types of content that should be moved to Shopware. - Identify the components of internal store SEO optimization that you want to save on the new Shopware store. - Decide on the new hosting solution and domain name (in case you're going to change it). - Engage a Technical Engineer and SEO expert to make sure that all technical and SEO requirements are met and implemented in the new Shopware store.
+- Make sure you have access credentials to your current and new stores. - Determine the store configurations (plugins, languages, shipping options, etc.) you want to transfer to the new store. - Determine the types of content that should be moved to the new store. - Identify the components of internal store SEO optimization that you want to save on the new store. - Decide on the new hosting solution and domain name (in case you're going to change it). - Engage a Technical Engineer and SEO expert to make sure that all technical and SEO requirements are met and implemented in the new store.